Disabled Living’s Work and How Small Charity Week Helps Us

 Debra Evans, Chief Executive of Disabled Living

-How Small Charity Week Helps Us
+Small Charity Week helps us to:

-- They help to raise awareness of our different services
+- Raise awareness of our different services